Feels good to grow.

 What is blossom end rot and how to prevent it?

-Do you sometimes see a brownish, leathery rot developing at the bottom part of your tomatoes?
-Many gardeners get disheartened when they see this brownish section start forming.
-Bloom end rot can happen in tomatoes, eggplants, melons, etc. Let’s look at the possible reasons:
+Do you sometimes notice a brownish, leathery rot developing at the bottom part of your tomatoes?
+Bloom end rot can happen in tomatoes, eggplants, melons, etc. Here are some possible reasons:

 1. One of the main causes of blossom end rot is calcium deficiency.
 During the growth stage of a fruit, it requires a lot of calcium in order to form.
 Calcium is a vital nutrient in vegetable plants because it strengthens the cellular structure in the developing fruit.